brianhouse/open_circuits/guide/sensors.md

-## <a name="touch"></a> Touch
+## <a name="capacitance"></a> Capacitance

 The ESP32 has the built-in ability to measure the "capacitance" on several of its pins.
-Hooking a wire from one of these to a conductive surface can therefore serve as a "touch" sensor that responds to skin contact (or the conductivity of any organic matter).
+Hooking a wire from one of these to a conductive surface can therefore serve as a touch sensor that responds to skin contact, liquid level, humidity, or material composition.

 Use a GPIO Pin (13, 12, 27, 33, 15, 32, 14).
-To set up a pin to measure capacitance, use the `TOUCH()` function.
+To set up a pin to measure capacitance, use the `CAP()` function.

 ![](img/touch.png)